functorz-tech/momen_doc/actions/ai/ai.md

 ### When Streaming Output

-When configuring AI, if 'Streaming Output' mode is turned on, then when invoking AI, there will be a configuration option 'Assign streaming output to page data', in the configuration you need to select the page data previously created on the page.
-Then you can bind this page data to \[Text Component], when AI call is successful, the text component will then display the results in a streaming manner.
+When configuring AI, if 'Streaming Output' mode is turned on, then when invoking AI, there will be a configuration option 'Assign streaming output to page data'.
+In the configuration, you need to select the page data previously created on the page.
+Then you can bind this page data to \[Text Component].
+When the AI call is successful, the text component will then display the results in a streaming manner.

 <figure><img src="../../.gitbook/assets/截屏2024-07-23 15.59.55.png" alt=""><figcaption></figcaption></figure>